-If these duties are not met, both brokers and their firms can be held responsible for abusing the investor’s trust and confidence and breaching their fiduciary duties.
+If these duties are not met, brokers, advisers, and their firms can be held responsible for abusing the investor’s trust and confidence and breaching their fiduciary duties.
 To ensure your claim for breach of fiduciary duty is handled effectively, you need a law firm with the experience and fire power to handle your claim.
 The lawyers at Meyer Wilson have recovered over $350 million for our clients.

 We have recovered hundreds of millions of dollars in losses for clients nationwide, including in cities such as Los Angeles, San Francisco, Columbus, Cincinnati, New York, Seattle and Tampa.

 For help with your stockbroker misconduct claim, complete our online form to request a free evaluation.